 A panel of international trade experts will review all submissions and identify a group of semifinalists who will move on to the next stage of the competition, where they will be asked to submit a more detailed application.

-“With the rise of purchasing power around the world, exporting is no longer a luxury for Wisconsin companies seeking to expand market share—it’s a necessity,” said Katy Sinnott, WEDC’s vice president of international business development.
+“Exporting provides Wisconsin businesses of all industries and all sizes with tremendous opportunities outside U.S. borders,” said Katy Sinnott, WEDC’s vice president of international business development.
 “The Governor’s Export Achievement Awards promote exporting by celebrating the positive results Wisconsin companies have achieved in international markets.”

 Award winners will be recognized at the annual Wisconsin International Trade Conference in Milwaukee in May.
 Winners will receive recognition at the event, a custom video about their company’s exporting efforts, a trophy and more.

-Any agricultural, forestry, industrial, high-tech or service enterprise successfully engaging in or assisting in exporting Wisconsin-origin products or services is eligible for nomination.
+Any Wisconsin company or organization successfully engaging in, or assisting in the export of, products or services produced in Wisconsin is eligible to apply.
 Company employees or those with knowledge of a deserving company can submit an award nomination for consideration.

 About the Wisconsin Economic Development Corporation

-The Wisconsin Economic Development Corporation (WEDC) leads economic development efforts for the state by advancing Wisconsin’s business climate.
-WEDC nurtures business growth and job creation by providing resources, technical support and financial assistance to companies, partners and communities in Wisconsin.
-WEDC has four focus areas: business and industry development, economic and community development, entrepreneurship and innovation and international business development.
-Together with more than 600 regional and local business development partners, it represents a highly responsive and coordinated network.
+The Wisconsin Economic Development Corporation (WEDC) leads economic development efforts for the state by advancing and maximizing opportunities in Wisconsin for businesses, communities and people to thrive in a globally competitive environment.
+Working with more than 600 regional and local partners, WEDC develops and delivers solutions representative of a highly responsive and coordinated economic development network.
 Visit www.inwisconsin.com or follow WEDC on Twitter @_InWisconsin to learn more.